Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Analytical description of the HGV-A approximation

-To find the value of $K$ for the inclined ducts, which depends on $\theta$ and $\Gamma$, we follow a similar approach as for horizontal ducts, but we do the calculations numerically.
+\CB{To find the value of $K$ for the inclined ducts, we follow a similar approach as for horizontal ducts, but we do the calculations numerically.
 The value of $K$ is obtained by solving \eqref{eq:detadx} while enforcing $\eta(\pm 1)=\mp 1$.
-Strictly speaking, we obtain the value of $K \cos\theta$, but since $\theta\ll1$, $K \cos\theta\approx K$.
-The solution to \eqref{eq:detadx} for three different values of $\theta$ is shown in figure~\ref{fig:analytical_int}.
-It can be seen that several properties of the shape of the interface expected from previous work \citep[see e.g.][]{Gu2005,Lefauve2019,Kaptein2020} and observed in figure \ref{fig:rho_sim} are reproduced by the analytical solution.
+We further simplify the problem by taking $\cos\theta\approx 1$ since $\theta\ll1$.
+It was already discussed in Section \ref{sec:asymptotic} that $K$ is a constant for $A^{-1}\to 0$ but that it depends on $A \sin \theta$, and this can be seen again in \eqref{eq:detadx}.} The solution to \eqref{eq:detadx} for three different values of $A \sin \theta$ is shown in figure~\ref{fig:analytical_int}.
+Several properties of the shape of the interface expected from previous work \citep[see e.g.][]{Gu2005,Lefauve2019,Kaptein2020} and observed in figure \ref{fig:rho_sim} are reproduced by the analytical solution.
 For example, the solution naturally yields a slope of the interface that is constant to a good approximation over a large portion of the duct around $x=0$, and that it bends up or down as it approaches the edges of the duct.
-Furthermore, the slope of the interface at $x=0$ given by
+Furthermore, the slope of the interface at $x=0$ given by \CB{ } decreases for increasing values of $\theta$.
+The values of $K$ and $S$ as a function of $A\sin\theta$ are shown in figure~\ref{fig:K_slope}. \CB{Notice that, due to the way the variables where made dimensionless, the `real' slope (e.g. as observed in the experiments) is given by $S'=S/A$.}